justEstif/project-inventory-application/Notes.md

 1. Create a new Mongo Collection using the web-interface as demonstrated in the tutorial
 2. set up your database schemas and models.
+3. seed data to mongo

+## Routes and Controllers

+1. Create the routes that you need
+  - since this is should have all the crud